 Slippery Rock is a very small borough located in the state of Pennsylvania.
 With a population of 3,613 people and two constituent neighborhoods, Slippery Rock is the 401st largest community in Pennsylvania.

-Slippery Rock is a decidedly white-collar borough, with fully 85.95% of the workforce employed in white-collar jobs, well above the national average.
+Slippery Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Slippery Rock is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Slippery Rock who work in food service (17.24%), sales jobs (12.70%), and office and administrative support (11.44%).
+There are especially a lot of people living in Slippery Rock who work in food service (14.31%), office and administrative support (13.40%), and sales jobs (12.39%).

 Slippery Rock is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Slippery Rock area, with all of the energy of the students filling area dorms and apartments each fall, really helps Slippery Rock maintain a good economy.

 The people who call Slippery Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Slippery Rock residents report their race to be White, followed by Asian.
-Important ancestries of people in Slippery Rock include Irish, Italian, Polish, and English.
+Important ancestries of people in Slippery Rock include Irish, Italian, English, and Polish.

 The most common language spoken in Slippery Rock is English.
 Other important languages spoken here include Chinese and French.